open-component-model/.github/CONTRIBUTING.md

 Before opening a new issue or submitting a Pull Request, make sure to search through the [docs](https://github.com/open-component-model/ocm-spec), open and closed issues, open and merged Pull Requests, and the [Discussions](https://github.com/open-component-model/ocm/discussions) board to check whether your question has been raised or answered already.

-Please open an issue in any of the repositories in the `open-component-model` organisation if you wish to [request a new feature](https://github.com/open-component-model/ocm/issues/new?assignees=&labels=kind%2Fenhancement&template=enhancement_request.md) or [report a bug](https://github.com/open-component-model/ocm/issues/new?assignees=&labels=kind%2Fbug&template=bug_report.md).
+Please open an issue in any of the repositories in the `open-component-model` organization if you wish to [request a new feature](https://github.com/open-component-model/ocm/issues/new?assignees=&labels=kind%2Fenhancement&template=enhancement_request.md) or [report a bug](https://github.com/open-component-model/ocm/issues/new?assignees=&labels=kind%2Fbug&template=bug_report.md).

 If you wish to propose or discuss a more involved feature or change to any of the OCM projects, you could start a new thread in the [`ocm` Discussion Board](https://github.com/open-component-model/ocm/discussions).
 For example, this could be helpful if you wish to vet an idea before writing a feature request.
 It is a space to discuss in public with maintainers, contributors, users, and other interested parties.
 After reaching some form of consensus, the proposed changes can go through the [pull request process](#submitting-pull-requests) where implementation details are reviewed, approved, or rejected by maintainers.